w3f/Grants-Program/graviton.md

   * A brief description of the project:

-[Graviton](https://graviton.one/) - a decentralised liquidity network for interchain digital assets.
+[Graviton](https://graviton.one/) is a decentralised liquidity network for interchain digital assets.

-Graviton gives financial incentivization and governance framework for cross-chain transfers providers and AMM liquidity providers of wrapped tokens.
+Graviton, a logical progression of the [Gravity protovol](https://gravity.tech) provides financial incentives and a governance framework for providers of cross-chain transfers and AMM liquidity for wrapped tokens.

   * An indication of how we will integrate this project into Substrate / Polkadot / Kusama:

-We gonna build a new gravity-parachain, based on parity substrate with pBFT consensus managed by set of [gravity network validators (consuls)] (https://arxiv.org/pdf/2007.00966.pdf) and integrate this parachain into the gravity oracles/providers network with an implementation of crosschain-transfer gateway ([susy protocol](https://arxiv.org/pdf/2008.13515.pdf)).
+To extend the Graviton liquidity network onto the Polkadot ecosystem, we are planning to build a new parachain that connects Polkadot and other parachains with Gravity and its integrated target-chains, based on Parity Substrate with pBFT consensus managed by a set of [Gravity network validators (consuls)] (https://arxiv.org/pdf/2007.00966.pdf).
+This parachain will be integrated into the Gravity oracles/providers network to support a crosschain token transfer gateway (based on [SuSy protocol specification](https://arxiv.org/pdf/2008.13515.pdf)), which would allow for seamless cross-chain swaps via a separate user interface.

   * An indication of why my team is interested in creating this project:

-  We're working on [gravity](https://gravity.tech/) and [graviton](https://graviton.one/) projects now.
-According to [our research article](https://medium.com/gravity-protocol/susy-a-blockchain-agnostic-cross-chain-asset-transfer-gateway-protocol-based-on-gravity-9d5b1550e5f4), there is still huge and unresolved potential of Parity/Polkadot tech to be practically implemented in DeFi products.
+ We are currently working on [Gravity](https://gravity.tech/) and [Graviton](https://graviton.one/).
+According to [our research article](https://medium.com/gravity-protocol/susy-a-blockchain-agnostic-cross-chain-asset-transfer-gateway-protocol-based-on-gravity-9d5b1550e5f4), there is still a huge untapped potential for Parity/Polkadot tech to be applied to DeFi products.

 ### Project Details

 * Mockups/designs of any UI components:

-Drafted UI mockups for crosshcain swaps service - [SuSy gateway UI](https://www.figma.com/file/y67ljpuoDzt2Zv6NJRTeTm/Rabbit_Ex_figma?node-id=0%3A1)
+UI mockups for the crosschain swap service: [SuSy gateway UI](https://www.figma.com/file/y67ljpuoDzt2Zv6NJRTeTm/Rabbit_Ex_figma?node-id=0%3A1)

 * API specifications of the core functionality